 - 1 cup unsalted butter, at room temperature

-- 1 tsp vanilla extract (use almond if you prefer)
+- 1 tsp vanilla extract, or almond extract

 - 1/4 tsp salt